ncalteen/actions-docker-training/Exercises/08-Create-Reusable-Workflow.md

-# Reusable Workflows Job
+# Create a Reusable Workflow

 **GitHub Actions** allows you create reusable workflows to centralize and help your team not have to maintain the same workflow over and over.

 This allows the user to be able to set up jobs that have various parts that run on different machines, or on the same machine at the same time.
 This gives the users more flexibility on how they could semi-automate the deploy/release process.
 This give admin the ability to maintain and update a central structure and have all downstream consume.

 **Note:** You will likely need to update the repository settings to enable workflow calls:

 - **Settings**
   - **Actions**